 - Wellness education.
 All software engineering majors must meet RIT's requirements for wellness education.

-The current version of the flowchart for our program is available as a PDF.
+The current version of the flowchart for our program is available here.

 The Bachelor of Science degree program in Software Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.